vapoursynth/vapoursynth/doc/plugins/imwri.rst

       dither
          Use Floyd–Steinberg dithering if the input needs to be reduced in depth.

+      compression_type
+         Select the specific compression type for *imgformats* that have more than one possible compression method.
+Recognized constants are:
+         Undefined, None, BZip, DXT1, DXT3, DXT5, Fax, Group4, JPEG, JPEG2000, LosslessJPEG, LZW, RLE, Zip, ZipS, Piz, Pxr24, B44, B44A, LZMA, JBIG1, JBIG2

       alpha
          A grayscale clip containing the alpha channel for the image to write.
 Apart from being grayscale, its properties must be identical to the main *clip*.